emilePi/Diffusion-models-for-Gaussian-distributions-Exact-solutions-and-Wasserstein-errors/README.md

 <img src="Figures/discretization_cifar10-1.png" width="400"/> <img src="Figures/eps_cifar10-1.png" width="400"/>

-The code provides also the tex source to generate Table 2 of the article which is:
+and gives also the tex source to generate Table 2 of the article which is:

 <img src="Figures/table.png" width="800"/>